 Drink: a combo of chamomile and mint herbal teas.
-Refill indefinitely until you feel the hot drink calm your nervous system, Littlefield suggests.
+Refill indefinitely until you feel the hot drink calm your nervous system.
 (This other common drink can fight stress damage, too.)
-Avoid anything high in fat or in sugar, which a study in the journal Psychoneuroendocrinology found can exacerbate other health problems that accompany stress, such as oxidative damage and the accumulation of abdominal fat, which can make you feel even worse than you already do.
+Avoid anything high in fats or in sugar, which a study in the journal Psychoneuroendocrinology found can exacerbate other health problems that accompany stress, such as oxidative damage and the accumulation of abdominal fat, which can make you feel even worse than you already do.
 Trade them for these 14 best foods to eat when you’re stressed.

 - Cynthia Sass, RD, based in Los Angeles, author of Slim Down Now: Shed Pounds and Inches With Pulses — The New Superfood.